catpea/catpea-project/database/furkies-purrkies/poem-1071/index.md

 ---
 id: poem-1071
 guid: 09f734de-e275-43af-959c-3490499f19c7
+title: >-
-title: "Health, Books, and Adventure; Or, How To Prevent Your Elder Self From Yelling At You"
+  Health, Books, and Adventure; Or, How To Prevent Your Elder Self From Yelling At You
 description: null
 tags:
   - furkies-purrkies